pottumuusi/rogue-forever/README.md

 make windows
 ```

-The game executable `rogue_forever.exe` can then be started on a Windows host,
+For testing your changes, the game executable `rogue_forever.exe` can then be
-where runtime dependencies have been installed.
-There is a script
+started on a Windows host, where runtime dependencies have been installed.
+There
-`scripts/install_runtime_dependencies_release.ps1` for installing the runtime
+is a script `scripts/install_runtime_dependencies_release.ps1` for installing
-dependencies for Windows.
-This script is packaged to the release zip of Windows.
+the runtime dependencies for Windows.
+This script is packaged to the release zip
-See Windows install instructions for an example on how to utilize the script.
+of Windows.
+See Windows install instructions for an example on how to utilize
+the script.

 A straightforward way for Windows development is to utilize Windows Subsystem
 for Linux (WSL).
 In WSL, perform the above development environment setup.
 Then